 Power outage in Mumbai due to supply failure, suburban trains get delayed

-Juhu, Andheri, Mira Road, Navi Mumbai, Thane and Panvel were among the areas that were largely affected.s

-Several parts of the Mumbai Metropolitan Region experienced power outages on Monday, The Indian Express reported.
 Juhu, Andheri, Mira Road, Navi Mumbai, Thane and Panvel were among the areas that were largely affected.

+Several parts of the Mumbai Metropolitan Region experienced power outages on Monday after a power grid failure in TATA Power plant in Kalwa, The Indian Express reported.
+Juhu, Andheri, Mira Road, Navi Mumbai, Thane and Panvel were among the areas that were affected.

+The Brihanmumbai Municipal Corporation said it will take another “45 min to one hour to restore the supply”.

 The Brihanmumbai Electric Supply and Transport Electricity said the electric supply was interrupted due to TATAs incoming electric supply failure.
 “Inconvenience is regretted,” it said.